Image Editing, Metadata & DPI Tools

 What's the difference between cropping and resizing?

-Why did my photo come out sideways after uploading somewhere?
+Why did my photo come out sideways after uploading?

 Smartphones embed orientation data (EXIF) telling apps how to display the image.
-Many platforms strip this on upload, reverting to the raw rotation — which appears sideways.
-Rotating and re-saving bakes the correct orientation into the file permanently, fixing it everywhere regardless of how the destination handles EXIF.
+Many platforms strip this on upload, reverting to the raw rotation — appearing sideways.
+Rotating and re-saving bakes the correct orientation into the file permanently.

 Related Tools & Guides